paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (21) contribute to the capital of the bank; and

-(22) operate as an originator and become certified as a certified facility under subchapter VIII of this chapter.
+(22) operate as an originator and become certified as a certified facility under subchapter VIII.

 ### Statutory Notes